devzohaib/Part-1-Bee-Classification-Image-Loading-and-Pre_Processing/README.md

-# Datacamp: Naïve Bees Image Loading and Processing
+# Datacamp: Bees Classification Part:1 Image Loading and Pre_Processing
 Load, transform, and understand images of honey bees and bumble bees in Python.

 ## Project Description